JamesCoding888/JavaOCP20221017/README.md

 4. Introduction of Anonymous Inner Class & Lambda Expression

 > Calc.java
-- Description:  ...
+- Description: Created a Functional Interface - Only has ONE abstraction method

 > CalcImplement.java
-- Description:  ...
+- Description: Created a method to override the abstraction method of Calc.class

 > TestAnonymousInnerCalc.java
-- Description:  ...
+- Description: Created an Anonymous Inner Class to override the method of "a class" or "an interface".

 > SpeedLimits.java
-- Description:  ...
+- Description: Created a Functional Interface - Only has ONE abstraction method

 > SpeedLimitsImplement.java
-- Description:  ...
+- Description: Created a method to override the abstraction method of SpeedLimits.class

 > TestAnonymousInnerSpeedLimits.java
-- Description:  ...
+- Description: This sample code we introduce how to implement the abstraction method by "Anonymous Inner Class" and "Lambda Expression"

-> TestAnonymousInnerCalc.java.
+> TestAnonymousInnerSpeedLimitsByPredicate.java.
-- Description:  ...
+- Description: This sample code we introduce how to implement the abstraction method by "Anonymous Inner Class" and "Lambda Expression" with Java 1.8 released API - IntPredicate and IntConsumer.